The anonymization problem in social networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced the anonymization problem in social networks in the form of three variants being 1) full, 2) partial and 3)~budgeted anonymization.
-We introduced a generic algorithmic framework coined ANO-NET which allows one to anonymize networks, implementing the three variants, four measures for anonymity, the proposed anonymization algorithms and relevant parameters.

-Of the edge alteration operations that can be applied, results on graph models showed that random edge deletion is most effective.
-Experiments to assess the effect of different anonymity measures on the anonymization process highlighted how networks are more difficult to anonymize using a more strict measure.
-The choice in measure affects both the initial uniqueness and how quickly uniqueness decreases.
-We proposed and experimentally evaluated five (of which four new) measure-agnostic anonymization algorithms.
-The effectiveness of the algorithms differed noticeably per network.
-In particular, networks with lower initial uniqueness and higher average path length showed to be easier to anonymize.
-From the anonymization algorithms one of the uniqueness based algorithms, \textsc{ua}, which accounts for the number of unique nodes affected, consistently showed to be most effective for anonymization.
-Compared to the baseline, this heuristic algorithm anonymized on average 4.8 times more nodes for the budgeted variant, and preserved 13.9 and 1.8 times more edges for the full and partial variant.
-Additionally, this algorithm managed to preserve three of the utility metrics better in budgeted anonymization.
-Furthermore, the \textsc{ua} algorithm appears to result in the best trade-off between anonymity and utility.
-While overall comparable, runtimes for the uniqueness based algorithms appear affected by the initial uniqueness and network density.
+In this paper, we introduced the anonymization problem in social networks and its three variants.
+We introduced ANO-NET, a generic computational algorithmic framework that allows one to anonymize networks under these variants, supporting a range of anonymity measures, the proposed anonymization algorithms and options to explore relevant parameters.
+Experiments on graph models showed that, among the considered edge alteration operations, random edge deletion is most effective.
+Moreover, we found that stricter anonymity measures come with higher initial uniqueness and make the anonymization process more challenging.
+We proposed and evaluated five measure-agnostic anonymization algorithms.
+Their effectiveness varied across networks; those with lower initial uniqueness and higher average path length were easier to anonymize.
+The \textsc{ua} algorithm, which targets edges affecting the largest number of unique nodes, consistently showed to be most effective.
+Compared to the baseline, it anonymized on average 4.8 times more nodes in the budgeted variant and preserved 13.9 and 1.8 times more edges for full and partial anonymization, respectively.
+Additionally \textsc{ua} better preserved several utility metrics in the budgeted variant, realizing the best overall trade-off between anonymity and data utility.